fbpx

 Greater wisdom calls for us to access the insights of NOTEs as best we can, for these experiences provide a necessary lens into other ways of seeing and being in the world. (p9)

-Moreover, research shows that when people share NOTEs, it has many benefits for individual wellbeing such as reducing stress.
+Research shows that when people share NOTEs, it has many benefits for individual wellbeing, such as reducing stress.
 Nicole has made it her mission to help people share and understand NOTEs as part of the human and collective experience.

 The landscape of NOTEs

-I had the pleasure of attending the online launch of Nicole’s book recently where we had a virtual tour through the book.
+I had the pleasure of attending the online launch of Nicole’s book recently, where we had a virtual tour through the book.
 We also heard from leaders and writers in the NOTEs community.
 These experiences, alongside reading the book, have helped me better understand the landscape of NOTEs.

-The book explores NOTEs from all perspectives including the dark and light sides of being an experiencer as well as from the viewpoint of neuroscience.
+The book explores NOTEs from all perspectives including the dark and light sides of being an experiencer and from the viewpoint of neuroscience.
 Nicole scopes neuroscience perspectives and evidence that shows we are hard-wired to experience NOTEs.

 A fellow personality type practitioner, Nicole also looks through the personality lens at the gifts of NOTEs: